The beginner’s mindset

 Was the prompt clear?
 What context was missing?
 What levers can you change?

 Gaming culture has a useful phrase for this: skill issue.
-When your character keeps dying, the level isn't broken, you're missing something.
+When your character keeps dying, the level isn't broken, you're unskilled.
 It sounds flippant, but the move underneath is serious: assume, provisionally, that the bottleneck is you.
 It isn't always true.
 But this assumption helps you grow when it is.

 Every failure is a rep